 A lot of people list their company under Experience, but don’t create a company profile page for it.

-This extra 10 minutes of effort uploading your logo, location, specialization can go a long way in beefing up the credibility of your company.
+This extra 10 minutes of effort uploading your logo, location, specialization can go a long way in beefing up your credibility.
+So don’t skip it!
+Compare how these two look profiles would come off to a client:

 As an added bonus, people can also choose to follow your company which will mean your posts show up in their feed.